Smart #3 review

 What it’s like to drive, and how quiet it is

 Meanwhile, the hot four-wheel-drive Brabus has a range of 258 miles.
-Or if you rarely need to travel far afield, there's an entry-level Pro model.
+If you rarely need to travel far afield, there's an entry-level Pro model.
 This has a smaller (47kWh rather than 66kWh) battery and can officially do 202 miles.

 As with the #1, you can tow up to 1,600kg with any version of the #3 – which isn't bad at all for a relatively small electric car.